kadena-community/kadena.js/packages/apps/tools/TESTPLAN.md

 ### 3.1 [Home Page/All elements are visible]

-#### Scenario 1: On first page load the user can see all elements: Header placed at the top of the page, Side-menu that is initially opened with all available menu options, Right Drawer that is initially closed and opens on clicking the icon, and the main info content on the
+#### Scenario 1: On first page load the user can see all elements: Header placed at the top of the page, Side-menu that is initially opened with all available menu options, Right Drawer that is initially closed and opens on clicking the icon, and the main info content is displayed on the page
 - **Objective:** To check if a user can see all the elements on the home page and interact with them
 - **Preconditions:** Page is loaded at root level without any path-names (e.q. faucet/new)
 - **Inputs:** /